Robyn Curnow: Career

-Curnow first reported live from Havana, Cuba, during former U.S. President Barack Obama's historic visit in 2016.
-Later, she returned to Cuba to anchor CNN’s coverage of Fidel Castro's death from Havana.
+Curnow first reported live from Havana, Cuba, during former U.S. president Barack Obama's historic visit in 2016.
+Later, she returned to Cuba to anchor CNN's coverage of Fidel Castro's death from Havana.

 In 2018, Curnow received an Emmy nomination with CNN colleagues for an airstrike on a school bus in Yemen that killed dozens of children.

 In 2019, Curnow won the Royal Television Society Award for Best Breaking News Coverage for the end of President Robert Mugabe's rule in Zimbabwe with CNN's team in Harare.The coverage was described by judges as a “journalistic and technical triumph that caught the excitement of the moment but kept a cool head.”

 Curnow has charted the rise of Xi Jinping, Chinese ambitions, and Taiwan.
 Additionally, she reported extensively on Russian belligerence in Europe, hosting many discussions on Putin, NATO, the Skripal poisonings, and the Wagner group.

-Curnow anchored CNN International’s coverage of the 2016 election and extensively covered former U.S. President Trump’s presidency and administration – tracking the geopolitical and diplomatic implications for a global audience – and issues affecting Americans, such as maternal mortality, race, and immigration.
+Curnow anchored CNN International's coverage of the 2016 election and extensively covered former U.S. president Trump's presidency and administration – tracking the geopolitical and diplomatic implications for a global audience – and issues affecting Americans, such as maternal mortality, race, and immigration.
 Curnow broke the news President Trump had COVID on CNN USA and CNN International.

-In 2020, during COVID-19, Curnow anchored live from CNN Centre in Atlanta for both CNN USA and CNN International.
+In 2020, during COVID-19, Curnow anchored live from CNN Center in Atlanta for both CNN USA and CNN International.
 She was on air throughout the pandemic, interviewing frontline medical workers, scientists, and other health experts.

-Curnow was part of the CNN team that won a duPont-Columbia award for CNN’s coverage of the death of Jamal Khashoggi.
+Curnow was part of the CNN team that won a duPont-Columbia award for CNN's coverage of the death of Jamal Khashoggi.

-Curnow covered the 2020 US election and the Presidency of Joe Biden.
+Curnow covered the 2020 US elections and the presidency of Joe Biden.
 She was on air during the Afghanistan withdrawal and its aftermath.

 Throughout 2020 and 2021, she fronted live coverage of the coup in Myanmar, the explosion in Beirut, and wildfires in Sydney and California.
-She earned another Emmy nomination for CNN’s coverage of China’s repressive measures toward the Uyghurs.
+She earned another Emmy nomination for CNN's coverage of China's repressive measures toward the Uyghurs.

-In addition to her broadcasting career, Curnow has written for the Washington Post, Vogue, Cosmopolitan, Marie Clare, and the International Herald Tribune.
-Curnow has written about her daughter and father’s speech stutters in the Washington Post.
+In addition to her broadcasting career, Curnow has written for the Washington Post, Vogue, Cosmopolitan, Marie Clare, and the now-defunct International Herald Tribune.
+Curnow has written about her daughter and father's speech stutters in the Washington Post.